 This manoeuvre is used to distinguish antegrade flow from retrograde flow in superficial varicosities.
 Antegrade flow is an indicator of collateral flow around a deep venous obstruction.
 A tourniquet is applied to a varicose leg in such a way that the superficial veins are compressed without pressure being applied to the deep vessels.
 The patient is then asked to stand repeatedly on tiptoe, activating the calf muscles.
 Normally this would empty the varicosities but, in the presence of deep vein obstruction, they would paradoxically become congested.

-Sometimes called triplex ultrasonography, this is a further refinement in which Doppler information is translated into colour images.
+Colour-flow imaging, sometimes called triplex ultrasonography, is a further refinement in which Doppler information is translated into colour images.
 It is a highly sensitive technique which can demonstrate minor valve leakages and incompetence in small perforator veins.

 Physiological tests of venous function